goyamamoto/effetune/docs/plugins/resonator.md

 ## Horn Resonator Plus

-An enhanced horn model that uses a 2nd-order mouth reflection filter and a frequency-dependent throat reflection for smoother resonance.
+An enhanced horn model that uses a Bessel-based mouth reflection filter and a frequency-dependent throat reflection for smoother resonance.

 Horn Resonator Plus is an advanced implementation based on the [Horn Resonator](#horn-resonator), featuring a more rigorous horn transmission line model with the following technical improvements:

-### Technical Enhancements
+-### Technical Enhancements

-- **2nd-order mouth reflection filter**: More accurate modeling of frequency-dependent reflection at the mouth opening for smoother resonance characteristics
+- **Bessel-based mouth reflection filter**: Uses a radiation impedance approximation with Bessel functions for more accurate frequency-dependent reflection
 - **Frequency-dependent throat reflection**: Throat reflection characteristics that adapt to frequency for more natural acoustic behavior

 ### Acoustic Characteristics

 Horn Resonator Plus provides superior sound quality compared to the standard Horn Resonator in the following aspects:

-- **Smoother frequency response**: The 2nd-order mouth reflection filter creates more natural resonance peak decay
+- **Smoother frequency response**: The Bessel-based mouth reflection filter creates more natural resonance peak decay
 - **More realistic high-frequency behavior**: Group delay characteristics in the high-frequency range more closely resemble real acoustic instruments

 ### Parameters and Usage